kframework/k-in-k/doc/smt/README.md

 1. The CVC4 option is important: `(set-option :finite-model-find true)` use finite model finding heuristic for quantifier instantiation.
 2. To extract the solution just take every tuple from the `solSet` and match it with the same variables used at generation time.
 3. Not modeled here, but it is possible to have no solution for certain variables.
 In order to still provide the user with useful feedback, we can forcefully add a `KBott` sort as a bottom, which ensures that the SMT solver will always find a solution.
 Then it's just a matter of post-processing to find the correct solution and return an error when needed.

+### Iterative approach
+Because of the performance issues in the one call approach, we try to model the same problem but ask the solver for one solution at a time. (/iterative)
+We remove the completeness assert, which means we don't need sets anymore.
+This makes it so we can use z3 or cvc4 on the same input file.
+Because we keep the maximality/minimality assert, each SMT call will return a final solution, until we get `unsat`.

 ## TODO:
 ### Overloaded productions